davidalger/capistrano-magento2/README.md

 By default, Capistrano creates "staging" and "production" stages.
 If you want to define custom staging areas, you can do so using the "STAGES" option. e.g., `cap install STAGES=stage,prod .`

-Update your project `Capfile` to look like the following:
+Update your project's `Capfile` to look like the following:

 ```ruby
 # Load DSL and set up stages